 Detroit is the second-best city for hockey fans.
 It’s home to the NHL’s Detroit Red Wings, which have won 11 Stanley Cups, the most of any team.
 They also have won 16 division titles.

-The Red Wings are the sixth-most valuable team in the league, worth around $2.1 billion.
-They also have the sixth-most engaged fans on social media, along with being the fourth-most popular team in NHL.
+The Red Wings are the seventh-most valuable team in the league, worth $2.5 billion.
+They also have the seventh-most engaged fans on social media, along with being the second-most popular team in NHL.

 When it comes to college-level hockey, unfortunately, Detroit doesn’t have any Division 1 NCAA teams.

-Pittsburgh is the third-best city for hockey fans, and its NHL team, the Pittsburgh Penguins, has brought home five Stanley Cups, the fourth-most in the nation.
-The Penguins are also an extremely popular team, and they have the most engaged fanbase of any team when it comes to followers on social media, as well as the highest share of people who have a positive opinion of them.
-Pittsburgh has the fifth-biggest stadium capacity in the nation, too.
+Denver is the third-best city for hockey fans, and its NHL team, the Colorado Avalanche, has brought home three Stanley Cups, the fifth-most in the nation.
+The Avalanche are also popular team, and they have the 12th-most engaged fanbase when it comes to followers on social media.
+Denver has the 15th-biggest stadium capacity in the nation, too.

-In addition, the greater Pittsburgh metropolitan area is home to Robert Morris University, which has a Division 1 NCAA hockey team, the Colonials.
-It stands out for having some of the most affordable season tickets, at just $150 for the entire season.
+In addition, the Denver metropolitan area is home to University of Denver, which has a Division 1 NCAA hockey team, the Pioneers.
+It stands out for having some of the most affordable season tickets, at just $199 for the entire season.

 Ask the Experts